jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_waitsdetail.md

 ---
 title: Wait Details grid
 last_updated: July 29, 2016
-summary: "The Waits Detail grid shows detailed wait statistics for the SQL Server instance currently being monitored."
+summary: "The Waits Detail grid shows detailed wait statistics for the SQL Server instance currently being monitored.
+It shows all wait types and breaks down the statistics into signal time and resource wait time.
+By default, the Waits Detail grid is sorted by Wait Time Rate (ms/s) which allows you to immediately see which wait types are being waited on right now."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_grid_waitsdetail.html
 id: sqlactivity_waitstats.spotlightgrid1